andrewwu13/employment-bot/README.md

 # employment-bot
-Discord bot to automate job postings and streamline the application process.
+A Discord bot to automate job postings and streamline the application process.

+Built using Node.js, Playwright and JavaScript.